Union Quakers of Philadelphia: Strong schedule

-The Quakers brought in to strengthen their roster.
+The Quakers brought other players in to strengthen their roster.
 These players included Jim Laird, who had previously faced the Quakers as a member of both the Brickley Giants and Rochester Jeffersons, future Hall of Famer Joe Guyon and Pete Calac, both of whom were playing with the Cleveland Tigers at the time.
 The team then prepared to play another top independent eastern Pennsylvania team the Conshohocken Athletic Club.
-That game resulted in 14-0 Union Quakers victory.
+That game resulted in 14–0 Union Quakers victory.
 Two days later the Quakers travelled to Frankford to take on the pre-NFL Frankford Yellow Jackets.
 Tiny Maxwell, a former pro and college football standout, officiated the game, which ended in a scoreless tie.
 On December 3, 1921, the Union Quakers were finally able to schedule and play a game against the Canton Bulldogs.
-Despite a hard fought game, the Quakers lost the game, 14-9, due to a late touchdown reception by Canton's Harry Robb.
+Despite a hard fought game, the Quakers lost the game, 14–9, due to a late touchdown reception by Canton's Harry Robb.

 City champions

 However, the Union Quakers soon scheduled rematches against Frankford and Canton.
 They also signed two former Penn State Nittany Lions' football players, Hinkey Haines and Harry Robb, who had just caught the winning touchdown for Canton, during the December 3rd contest.
-The Quakers-Yellow Jackets game resulted in 7-0 victory for the Union Quakers and gave them bragging rights as the Philadelphia City Champions.
+The Quakers-Yellow Jackets game resulted in 7–0 victory for the Union Quakers and gave them bragging rights as the Philadelphia City Champions.
 Afterwards the Quakers entered into a rematch against the Canton Bulldogs.
-The second game between the two teams, resulted in a 34-0 Union Quakers victory.
+The second game between the two teams, resulted in a 34–0 Union Quakers victory.